atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 # How does Atomic Data relate to RDF?

-RDF is the original data model behind linked data.
+RDF (the [Resource Description Framework](https://www.w3.org/TR/rdf-primer/)) is a W3C specification from 1999 that describes the original data model for linked data.
-It is also the forerunner of Atomic Data, and is therefore highly similar in its philosophy and model.
+It is the forerunner of Atomic Data, and is therefore highly similar in its model.
 Both heavily rely on using URLs, and both have a fundamentally simple and uniform model for data statements.
 Both view the web as a single, connected graph database.
 Because of that, Atomic Data is also highly compatible with RDF - **all Atomic Data can be converted into valid RDF**.